Asier Villalibre

-Asier Villalibre Molina (born 30 September 1997) is a Spanish professional footballer who plays as a striker for Deportivo Alavés on loan from Athletic Bilbao.
+Asier Villalibre Molina (born 30 September 1997) is a Spanish professional footballer who plays as a striker for Racing de Santander, on loan from Deportivo Alavés.

 Club career

+Athletic Bilbao

 Born in Guernica, Biscay, Basque Country, Villalibre joined Athletic Bilbao's youth setup in 2011.
 He made his debut as a senior with the farm team in the 2013–14 season, scoring on his Tercera División debut at the age of 15.

 In May 2015, after a further 20 goals for the third side, Villalibre was promoted to the reserves in the Segunda División – he had already represented them the previous campaign in the Segunda División B. He made his professional debut on 24 August, coming on as a second-half substitute for Gorka Santamaría in a 1–0 home loss against Girona FC.

 Villalibre scored his first professional goal for Bilbao Athletic on 6 September 2015, closing the 3–1 home win over RCD Mallorca.
 At 17 years and 341 days, this made him the second-youngest goalscorer for the team when competing in the second division (behind Ander Garitano's 17 years and 198 days in 1986).

 On 3 December 2016, Villalibre was called up to the first team for the Basque derby against SD Eibar, with habitual first-choice Aritz Aduriz suspended after being sent off in the previous league match.
 He made his La Liga debut the following day, replacing Iñaki Williams after 84 minutes and providing the assist for Iker Muniain to score the final goal of a 3–1 victory in injury time.

 Villalibre appeared in his first game in European competition on 8 December 2016, contributing another decisive pass in a 1–1 draw away to SK Rapid Wien in the UEFA Europa League group stage after once again coming on from the bench.
 He was loaned out to CD Numancia on 2 May of the following year, for one month.